uncaringtomb/OBSHitPointOverlay/README.md

 # OBSHitPointOverlay

-**note OBS is required to not have authentication for script to connect to OBS webhook**
+**note OBS is required to not have authentication for script to connect to OBS webhook.**

-Python script that takes the health information from D&amp;D beyond and changes the opacity of a specified layer in OBS
+Python script that takes the health information from D&amp;D beyond and changes the opacity of a specified layer in OBS.

-The below variables need to be changed in order for the script to change OBS settings
+The below variables need to be changed in order for the script to change OBS settings.

 ![Required variables changes](/Images/Variables.png)